CGrainger1/MyFirstRepoPage/README.md

 Info Info Info

-I WILL CREATE ANOTHER MERGE CONFLICT NOW

-I WILL CREATE A MERGE CONFLICT
+I HAVE REMOVED THINGS AND THIS IS A NEW BRANCH ON 30TH MAY

 ## This is a subheading

 - Point 1
 - Point 2
-- Point 3
+- Point 745
+- Hello
+NEW EDIT

 ```three back ticks are a code block
 print("hello")